angusryoung/blog/content/blog/post4/post4.md

 Anyway, I had some free time this evening and wanted to work on a React project.
 I remembered that Playroomkit could be easily integrated with React applications.
 So I decided to create a small little rock-paper-scissors game.
 The game was quickly thrown together, taking inspiration from [Rock Paper Scissors Online](https://www.rpsgame.org/), but I am impressed in what I was able to do in such a short time.

 In comparison, I once created a similar game using lua and the game looked horrible.
-Also it took me so much time to set up the multiplayer component of that game.
+Also it took me so much time to set up the multiplayer component of of my lua game.

 <img src="./rps.png" alt="My rps game">